-A divorce lawyer, like a divorce lawyer in Austin, TX, guides clients through the legal process of terminating their marriage.
+A divorce lawyer, guides clients through the legal process of terminating their marriage.
 During this stressful and difficult chapter of your life, you can feel confident that your legal rights are being protected from those who might try to take advantage of you.
 When the divorce court judge makes a ruling, their decision is legally binding.
 For every issue that comes up in court, it’s crucial that you present your case in a clear and compelling way.
 This is difficult under any circumstances, but when it’s an emotionally charged situation it becomes that much more challenging.
 A skilled divorce lawyer from our firm will provide the court with insightful and non-emotional information that can persuade the Judge to view arguments from your perspective.
 Call us today to schedule a consultation with a lawyer who has years of experience handling even the most complex of divorce cases.
 This is an important first step in the divorce process.

 What is an original petition for divorce?